 With some taking place during the day and others at night, this article truly has something for everybody.
 Even if you’re traveling with children, you’ll be able to find a great tour here.

 Just make sure you book in advance because a lot of these tend to book up quickly, especially in the fall!

 Without further ado, here are all of the top ghost tours in Boston that you won’t want to miss out on.

 First up is one of the most fun ghost tours in Boston – a trolley tour!
-With tickets starting at $45 per person, this is a reasonably affordable tour for how fun it is.
+This is a reasonably affordable tour for how fun it is.
 Plus, it has an average rating of 4.5 stars out of five with around 500 reviews – it’s a trusted tour.

 The Boston Ghosts & Gravestones Night-Time Trolley Tour is about two hours long.
 Instead of it being a sightseeing tour, it’s more of a frightseeing tour!
 Your guide is dressed up as a gravedigger from the seventeenth century, which only adds to the fun.

 Read Next: Spookiest Ghost Tours in New England

 Are pubs more your thing?
 Then this Haunted Boston Ghost and Pub Walking Tour is definitely the tour for you!
 It’s just under three hours long, making it one of the longer ghost tours in Boston on this list.